unitaryfund/mitiq/docs/source/examples/combine_ddd_zne.md

 ```

 From this example we can see that each technique affords some improvement, and for this specific noise model, the combination of DDD and ZNE is more effective in mitigating errors than either technique alone.

+We encourage users to experiment with different circuits and noise models to see where they can find the best advantage to using these techniques in conjunction!